mullvad/wireguard-go/README.md

 ### DAITA

-This requires the `maybenot` submodule.
+[DAITA](https://mullvad.net/en/blog/introducing-defense-against-ai-guided-traffic-analysis-daita) is a Mullvad-specific addition to wireguard-go which integrates the [maybenot](https://github.com/maybenot-io/maybenot) framework for traffic analysis defenses.
+To build wireguard-go with DAITA you need to initialize the `maybenot` submodule.

 ```
 git submodule update --init